dmd-program/dmd-400-sp17/capstone-project-proposal.md

    * List existing digital media skills and other relevant skills.
    * List any skills you hope to obtain during this project.
 3. **Concept**
-   * Concise description of the project ideas, both functional and aesthetic.
+   * Concise description of the project ideas.
    * What design methods will be used?
    * What production tools will be used?
    * What topics and theory need to be researched?